hkust-zhiyao/MasterRTL/README.md

 # MasterRTL: A Pre-Synthesis PPA Estimation Framework for Any RTL Design

-Code repository for the paper sumbitted to ICCAD'23: MasterRTL: A Pre-Synthesis PPA Estimation Framework for Any RTL Design
+Code repository for the paper presented in ICCAD'23: MasterRTL: A Pre-Synthesis PPA Estimation Framework for Any RTL Design

 ## Abstract